Concentration Camps Inspectorate: Divisions and duties

-Because of the CCI Inspector's personnel policy, which was based largely on personal relationships, there was only a small elite cadre of concentration camp commandants during the entire Nazi era.
-Unlike the guards, these "experts" were generally not dispatched to the front.
+A seventh branch, the Arbeitseinsatz (labor allocation), was added to the standard camp organization at the beginning of the 1940s.

 Duties of the Schutzhaftlagerführer

-The Schutzhaftlagerführer (head of the "preventive detention camp") and his adjutant were responsible for the operation of the camp.
-The Schutzhaftlagerführer had to maintain order, take care of daily routines, roll calls and so on.
+The Schutzhaftlagerführer (head of the "preventive detention camp") was the commandant's deputy, and he and his adjutant were responsible for the operation of the camp.
+The Schutzhaftlagerführer had to maintain order, discipline and cleanliness, take care of daily routines, roll calls and so on.
 Under him were the Rapportführer, the Arbeitseinsatzführer and the Oberaufseherin (if there was a women's camp).
 They were directly responsible for order in the camp and they assigned prisoners to the outside work details.
 The Blockführer, each of whom were responsible for one or more barracks, were subordinate to them.
 The Arbeitseinsatzführer (head of "work details") was responsible for prisoner work details, both at the camp and outside and making use of professional skills and abilities.
 The Arbeitseinsatzführer had every prisoner in the camp listed in a card file by profession and skill.

 Subordinate to him, was the Arbeitsdienstführer (an SS-Unterführer) who was responsible for assembling and supervising the "internal command", the prisoner functionaries.
-The Blockführer ("block" or "barracks" leader) identified candidates from the ranks of prisoners to become the Blockälteste" ("barracks elder") and the Stubenälteste" ("room elder").
-Prisoner functionaries were used by the SS as auxiliary police in a "divide-and-conquer strategy".
+A Lagerältester ("camp elder") assisted the Schutzhaftlagerführer and through him controlled the Blockälteste ("barracks elders") and, in some camps, the Stubendienst ("room duty" prisoners), while a prisoner-staffed Schreibstube (orderly room) provided clerical support and an Arbeitsstatistik office under the Arbeitseinsatzführer did the actual work of assigning prisoners to details.
+By delegating defined administrative and guard duties to selected inmates, the SS made the prisoner functionaries an instrument of control, shifting the terror onto the prisoner groups themselves.
+The SS took pains to ensure that they operated as spies and became the instruments of its crimes, even as they themselves lived under constant threat.

 Duties of the political department

-The Politische Abteilung was responsible for records about prisoners, their initial registration, release, transfer, police comments about the death or escape of a prisoner, investigations (which most often involved torture or threats), and keeping prisoner card files up to date.
+The political department (Politische Abteilung) handled the admission and release of prisoners, their initial registration, transfer, interrogations and criminal investigations, and camp security; it also ran the camp prison, the so-called Bunker, to which inmates were sent for special punishment.
+It was responsible for records about prisoners, police comments about the death or escape of a prisoner, investigations (which most often involved torture or threats), and keeping prisoner card files up to date.
 The head of the political department was always an officer from the Gestapo, generally an officer from the Kriminalpolizei ("criminal police").
 He was subordinate to the local Gestapo headquarters, but often received instructions and orders from the RSHA, generally the office involved with matters related to "protective custody".
 For example, execution orders went directly from the RSHA office to the Politische Abteilung and the RSHA decreed individual admissions and release of protective custody prisoners.

-As a Gestapo officer, the head of the political department reported to the RSHA or the local Gestapo headquarters.
-He was subordinate to them, as was his deputy.
-The other members of the department, however, as members of the Waffen-SS, were subordinate to the Gestapo regarding technical and functional matters, but otherwise belonged to the Stabskompanie (staff troops) so that in terms of discipline, they were subject to the camp commandant.
+Admission and release were in fact the only matters the CCI itself did not decide; before the war that authority rested with the Political Police, and from September 1939 with the newly formed RSHA.